alijfri99/Adversarial-Discriminative-Domain-Adaptation/README.md

 This project is an implementation of "Adversarial Discriminative Domain Adaptation" [2].
 We implemented the proposed learning framework and replicated all seven experiments of [2].
 For further information, please refer to [Docs/Docs.pdf](./Docs/Docs.pdf).

 # References
-[1] G. Wilson and D. J. Cook, “A survey of unsupervised deep domain adap- tation,” ACM Transactions on Intelligent Systems and Technology (TIST), vol. 11, no. 5, pp. 1–46, 2020.
+[1] G. Wilson and D. J. Cook, “A survey of unsupervised deep domain adaptation,” ACM Transactions on Intelligent Systems and Technology (TIST), vol. 11, no. 5, pp. 1–46, 2020.

-[2] E. Tzeng, J. Hoffman, K. Saenko, and T. Darrell, “Adversarial discrimina- tive domain adaptation,” in Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 7167–7176, 2017.
+[2] E. Tzeng, J. Hoffman, K. Saenko, and T. Darrell, “Adversarial discriminative domain adaptation,” in Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 7167–7176, 2017.